jaschiroo/nohalfmeasures.jaschiroo.github.io/adventures/_posts/2023-12-02-flipping-pans.md

 This pan was actually too small to flip a whole tortilla.
 To get the same effect, we cut down a tortilla by about 2 inches, and then it earned a grade of "fair" (2) from SO and a 1 from me.

 **Chefmate Nonstick**
-It's very easy to flip a whole tortilla in this pan, and then for a fair comparison we also flipped a cut-down tortilla - still gerat.
+It's very easy to flip a whole tortilla in this pan, and then for a fair comparison we also flipped a cut-down tortilla - still great.
 The curve on this pan is much more open than the Kitchenaid.
 This pan earned a 3 from me and a "good" (4) from SO.

 **Tramontina**
 I think this pan would be great if it didn't weigh so much.
 The curve is actually really nice, but you have to hold it with two hands and honestly take a stance to flip with this pan.
 It earned a 3 from me and a "fair enough" (2) from SO.